 For three years, in the early 1990s, we lived on the island of Cyprus in the eastern Mediterranean Sea.
 The capital, Nicosia, was divided in half by the Turkish invasion of 1974.
 After the conflict, U.N. troops kept peace along a border called The Green Line.
 This line divided the entire island between the Turkish occupied northern section and the Greek populated land to the south.
 We lived on the Greek Cypriot side of Nicosia.
 Although you could still see bullet holes in certain places, the old part of the city was very charming—vine covered walls, stone terraced tavernas, shops of pottery, pewter, and hand made lace, narrow cobbled lanes with flowers spilling out of pots.

 Halloumi is a cheese that originated in Cyprus centuries ago.
 Traditionally it came from sheep’s milk, is pure white, shaped in semi-solid blocks and packed in salty brine.
-Once relieved of it’s packaging and drained, it looks rather ghostly, anemic, and unappetizing.
-The power of this cheese is that it is transformed into something exquisitely different by adding heat and grilling it to a golden color.
-At that moment you should eat it right away, if possible.
-It’s also delicious at room temperature, but the texture becomes chewier and sort of squeaks in your mouth.
+Once relieved of it’s packaging and drained, it looks anemic and unappetizing.
+The subtlety of this cheese is that it transforms into something different by grilling it to a golden color.

-When we lived there, you could not buy halloumi anywhere else in the world.
-It was strictly a local product–made and consumed in Cyprus.
-We moved on to live in Taiwan, and, later, Germany and France.
-Halloumi was relegated to a memory of a life that we left.
 Then one day, in a Greek delicatessen on our Parisian market street, I spied bricks of that briny cheese for sale.
-The global marketplace had caught up.
-Taste and memory were about to be rekindled 20 years later.
+The global market had caught up.
+Taste and memory were about to be rekindled twenty years later.

 There are different ways to prepare and enjoy halloumi.
 The easiest way is to slice it about ¼ inch thick and fry in a little bit of good olive oil.
 When nicely browned on both sides, it is the start of a great sandwich using pita bread or a tortilla wrap.
 Layer in tomatoes, cucumbers, red onions, spinach or whatever you have on hand.

-It’s also good for breakfast, on hot toast, with or without eggs on the side.
+It’s also good for breakfast on hot toast.
 As a snack or hors d’oeuvre, halloumi can be prepared a little differently.
 Cut into cubes and brown on all sides in a small amount of good oil.
 When golden, place in a bowl, drizzle with a bit more olive oil and sprinkle with red pepper flakes.
-Pass out the toothpicks and eat it right away, with olives, fresh veggies, or simply enjoy the warm salty creaminess on its own.
+Pass out the toothpicks and eat it right away.
+You can make tapas with olives and fresh crudités, or enjoy the warm, salty creaminess of halloumi on its’ own.

-Although the world is now an international marketplace and I can eat halloumi whenever I choose, in my own sensory landscape what I cherish most is these three together: an ancient Mediterranean island, the laughter and camaraderie of a great friend, and a hot halloumi sandwich on a cold day.
+Since the world is an international marketplace, I can eat halloumi cheese whenever I want now.
+But I cherish most these three things–a Mediterranean island steeped in ancient history, the camaraderie of a great friend, and a hot-off-the-grill halloumi sandwich on a cold winter day.